freshollie/jest-dynalite/README.md

 `jest-dynalite` is a fork of [@shelf/jest-dynamodb](https://github.com/shelfio/jest-dynamodb) that allows unit tests to execute real queries against a local DynamoDB instance.
-It was created in an attempt to address some of the most important missing features of `@shelf/jest-dynamodb`, such as the fact that it uses a single shared database, which makes it hard to keep tests independent while also potentially causing race conditions because of jest's parallel execution of tests (see [this issue](https://github.com/shelfio/jest-dynamodb/issues/55) for more information).
+It was created in an attempt to address some of the most important missing features of `@shelf/jest-dynamodb`, such as requiring all your tests to use a single shared database.
+See [this issue](https://github.com/shelfio/jest-dynamodb/issues/55) for more motivation.

 ## Why should I use this?